top of page

 Reactions

 Like Normal Spells, Reactions go to the discard pile after resolving.
 The difference is that they can only be used in reaction to specific triggers.
-Reaction Attacks/Spells will always specify when they can actually be used.
+Reaction Attacks/Spells will always specify when they can be used, they are the only sub-type of Attacks/Spells that can be played from your hand during an opponent's turn.

 Surprises

-To Prepare a Surprise, you must place it face-down into a Hero's Surprise Zone during your turn.
-Once a Surprise is Prepared, you can activate it at any time, during either player's turn, as long as its condition is fulfilled.
+To prepare a Surprise, you must place it face-down into a Hero's Surprise Zone during your turn.
+Once a Surprise is prepared, you can activate it at any time, during either player's turn, as long as its condition is fulfilled and the Hero with the Surprise is capable of activating it.

 After activation, a Surprise resolves and is then sent to the discard pile.